 Because collagen helps support and strengthen the lining of your digestive tract, collagen can help reduce the leaky gut syndrome—a condition in which the lining of the small intestines becomes damaged.[*][*] That damage causes undigested food particles and other waste and bacteria to leak through the intestines into the bloodstream, which causes inflammation and other issues.
-Collagen contains the amino acids that builds the tissues that line the digestive tract, and it’s been shown that collagen supplements can help treat GI symptoms by healing and repairing the GI tract.[*][*]
+Collagen contains the amino acids that builds the tissues that line the digestive tract, and it’s been shown that collagen supplements can help address GI symptoms.[*][*]

-Collagen also plays a key role in maintaining the structure of your joints, so when collagen decreases with age, it also increases your risk of joint pains and conditions of the joints, like osteoarthritis.[*] Research—in people with knee and hip pain, as well as in athletes—has shown that collagen reduces joint pain and symptoms of osteoarthritis.[*][*] Other research has shown that collagen supplementation can accumulate in the cartilage, which can help with reducing pain and inflammation.[*] Best of all, people with joint pain who took collagen reported significant enhancement in their daily activities (like walking up stairs and sleeping).[*][*]
+Collagen also plays a key role in maintaining the structure of your joints, so when collagen decreases with age, it also increases your risk of joint discomfort.[*] Research—in people with knee and hip pain, as well as in athletes—has shown that collagen reduces joint pain.[*][*] Other research has shown that collagen supplementation can accumulate in the cartilage, which can help with reducing pain and inflammation.[*] Best of all, people with joint pain who took collagen reported significant enhancement in their daily activities (like walking up stairs and sleeping).[*][*]

 Collagen, which contains the amino acid glycine, makes up part of muscle tissue.[*][*] That glycine gets converted into an energy molecule (called creatine) that your body uses during exercise.[*] One study showed that people who took collagen reported an increase in fat loss and muscle strength.[*]

-Collagen, as you might imagine, also helps support blood vessels.[*] When that decreases, that puts your arteries at higher risk of deterioration.[*] With collagen, blood vessels can help remain supple and less likely to hold plaque.[*] Collagen has been shown to help prevent plaque buildup in the blood vessels, thus decreasing the risk of heart attack and stroke.[*]
+Collagen, as you might imagine, also helps support blood vessels.[*] When that decreases, that puts your arteries at higher risk of deterioration.[*] With collagen, blood vessels can help remain supple and less likely to hold plaque.[*] Collagen has been shown to help prevent plaque buildup in the blood vessels, thus decreasing the risk of serious heart problems.[*]

 History of Collagen Use